6 candidates for US Senate in Ohio vie for evangelical votes

 Gibbons said he would bring a businessman’s acumen to Washington, while pledging he would not run for reelection if elected.
 To the question of his small campaign warchest, Gibbons said he would be able to get the money he needed.

 “I’ll raise as much money as I need,” he said.
 “If I can’t raise it, I’ll put it in.
-And I believe you put your money where your mouth is.”
-He said he also has donated to 73 individual school board candidates this year, as conservative candidates seek to win seats from liberals.
+I believe you put your money where your mouth is.”
+He said he also has donated to 73 individual school board candidates this year, as conservative candidates seek to take over boards across the nation.

-At the end of the forum, sponsored by the Center for Christian Virtue’s American Leadership Forum, moderator Hugh Hewitt, a radio host and author, tried to extract a promise from the candidates that they would refuse to participate in any debate in which media outlets or reporters he dubbed liberal were sponsors or panelists.
+At the end of the forum, sponsored by the Center for Christian Virtue’s American Leadership Forum, moderator Hugh Hewitt, a conservative radio host and author, tried to extract a promise from the candidates that they would refuse to participate in any debate against Democratic U.S. Rep. Tim Ryan, should he win his party’s primary, in which media outlets or reporters he dubbed liberal were sponsors or panelists.

 “Had my friends in the legacy media been here, you would have been asked about Jan.
-6, and then Jan.
-6 again, then you would have been asked about Jan.
-6, which is terrible,” Hewitt said, to laughter from the crowd.
+6., and then Jan.
+6 again… which is terrible,” Hewitt said, to laughter from the crowd.
 “But then you would have been asked about Donald Trump’s role in the events of Jan.
 6.”
+No questions on either subject were asked Sunday.

+Most candidates avoided direct answers to the debate question —with Mandel saying he had “no desire to have a bunch of liberals moderating” any debate against Ryan, and Vance saying he would demand fair moderators but wants to take on Ryan for insulting his book.

+Both Gibbons and Moreno said they did not fear taking Ryan on in whatever setting.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.